temporalio/helm-charts/charts/temporal/README.md

 - commit sha picked from ECR
 - set the tag for the image, make sure it starts with **v** (e.g. v1.25-fairmoney)

+In a similar way, trigger the **Release Temporal Images to FMB** (`.github/workflows/release-temporal-fmb.yml`) to publish the image to FMB Infra ACR.

 ![Actions workflow](./img/actions3.png)

 # Build cross cluster CA trust using Pushsecret from ESO and Bundle from trust-manager